Bernard Baruch Stakes: History

 in 1983.
 For two runnings the event was Grade I, in 1988 and 1989 before returning to Grade II in 1990.

 In 1975, there was a dead heat for first place between Salt Marsh and War McAllister.

 In 1979, the race was switched to dirt due to weather conditions.

 In the 1960s the event attracted many high calibre horses.
 Of these who won the event were crowned US Champion Male Turf Horse.
 This includes the 1966 winner Assagai, 1967 Division 2 winner Fort Marcy and the South African bred champion Hawaii in 1969.

-The event even in today's Breeders' Cup era continues to attract excellent horses who have run in this race.
+The event even in today's Breeders' Cup era continues to attract horses who have run in this race.
 The 2005 winner Artie Schiller went on to win the Breeders' Cup Mile later in the year, while the 2013 US Horse of the Year, Wise Dan won the 2014 event by a nose as an odds-on favorite.

 In 2022 the event was downgraded by the Thoroughbred Owners and Breeders Association to Grade III status and once again in 2023 to Listed status.